awalkaday/exhibition/hectolitre.md

 ____

-## Photo report of the 2-in-1 exhibition
+## Documentation of the 2-in-1 exhibition
 _Below is the visual documentation of before the opening of Hectolitre's doors, and while at least 50 visitors walked into the simulation of a photographer's studio._

 ### Before